 If the war is over, everyone understands that one of the parties won.
 But everyone who participated in the war on their side does not write the story.
 They are written by those who are currently in power.
 It is clear that they really want to become war heroes, the generals who won.
 In this case, it is necessary to reduce the role of real heroes.
 And often, exaggerating some battles and battles while forgetting others.
 What we see today.
 What is being created in historical research is called "military mythology."

 How did the people's republics of Donbass "begin"?

 Why Donbass caught fire, and the rest of Ukraine is not

-I must say right away that I deliberately “made a mistake” in the title of the section.
-And I admitted it only in order to answer a sufficiently large number of people from Ukraine and Russia.
-Black-and-white thinking, which due to the fact that not very, alas, competent young people are most active in the discussion, has done its job.
+I must say right away that I deliberately "made a mistake" in the title of the section.
+And I allowed it only in order to answer a sufficiently large number of people from both Ukraine and Russia.
+Black and white thinking, which, due to the fact that the most active in the discussion are not very, alas, literate young people, has done its job.

 So, in Kiev, as a result of the coup, the junta actually came to power.
 For most Kievans, this event did not become something outstanding.
 The next change of power, nothing more.
 Kievans, and indeed Ukrainians in general, continued to live an ordinary life.
 We went to work, raised children, and were engaged in other important matters.
 Maidan ... not the first time ...